JesusASmx/HopeEXP-2026/README.md

 - I used 4-bit quantization.
 - Lets play a game!
 Guess the Batch size!
 HINTS: A) Only 12g of VRAM, B) less than 3, more than 1, C) Not 16.
 - LowRank was also obviously involved.
 I freezed all "hidden layers" but the Queries, Keys and Values matrices, as well as the mere output layers (in the case of Qwen, a simple perceptron collocated after the MoE-based multiheadattention-decoder).
 - After poor initial results, I decided to also include the gated mechanisms of the models.
 I ~~stole~~ obtained that idea from [this paper](https://arxiv.org/abs/2507.10996).
 The enhancement was dramatic.
 I personally suspect that tunning them worked as a pseudo-dropout mechanism... token replication told me that the model was memorizing prompts.
-However, learning curves behaved well so... simulated dropout mechanisms will be for now *(I am boneless.
+However, learning curves behaved well so... simulated dropout mechanisms will be for now *(I am a boneless human.
 However, the other day I broke two bones, hence I have at least two bones.
 Strong evidence suggest the existence of a third one)*.

 ***